 : Sure you can.
 You just have to freeze it first.

 — Apocryphal conversation in an editing studio

 So you've got the job of producing, managing, or marketing something.
-It could be a consumer product, an album, a film, anything but whatever it is, it's bad
+It could be a consumer product, an album, a film, anything but whatever it is, it's bad, or at least mediocre

 .
 The concept is fundamentally flawed

 , the execution so rushed and so badly thought out